Reston is just different. It’s motto “live, work and play” rings true for the residents.

 There are lakes to walk around, community centers, waterfront dining, a city-like town center, multiple pools, walking trails, tennis courts and of course some great architecture.

-I am a real estate expert in Reston and former resident of a townhome in the area.
+We are real estate experts in Reston and have lived and sold townhomes in the area.
 This quick guide is meant for anyone who is interested in townhomes in Reston.

 Whether you are just starting your search, or you have been poking around online for awhile this will give you a clear picture of the area and some resources for next steps.